 This hearty Squash and Carrot Casserole recipe has been a family favorite for years.
-It’s really easy to toss together and it’s an especially nice casserole for the holidays, but it’s also a great way to use up garden squash in the summer.
+It’s really easy to toss together and it’s an especially nice casserole for the holidays, but it’s also a great way to use up garden squash or carrots in the summer.
 This casserole tastes wonderful.
 I make no claim that it’s healthy or low calorie since it uses cream of chicken soup and sour cream in the recipe, but it sure has amazing flavor.

 This casserole has been all over the Internet for years.
 I’m not sure who originated the recipe – it wouldn’t surprise me if it was Pepperidge Farm since you use their stuffing mix in the recipe.
 But I got the recipe around 1980 from Connie Miller when we went to church together at First Baptist Church of Indian Rocks in Largo, Florida.
 Connie brought this great casserole to a potluck one time and it was love at first bite for me.